2020–21 Louisville Cardinals men's basketball team

 The 2020–21 Louisville Cardinals men's basketball team represented the University of Louisville during the 2020–21 NCAA Division I men's basketball season.
 The team played its home games on Denny Crum Court at the KFC Yum!
 Center in downtown Louisville, Kentucky as members of the Atlantic Coast Conference.
 They were led by third-year head coach Chris Mack.

 In a season limited due to the ongoing COVID-19 pandemic, the Cardinals finished the season 13–7, 8–5 to finish in seventh place in ACC play.
 They lost to Duke in the second round of the ACC tournament.
 They were listed as an alternate team for the NCAA tournament if a team were unable to participate due to COVID-19 issues.
-The team declined an invitation to the NIT prior to the NCAA Tournament field being announced.
+The team declined an invitation to the National Invitation Tournament prior to the NCAA tournament field being announced.
 When all teams were able to participate in the opening rounds of the NCAA tournament, the Cardinals season ended.